Railways

 Ballast Holes.
 Building the railway lines over the valley, especially the Weston on Trent line viaduct (line opened 1869), required large amounts of stone and soil.
 This was extracted from local ‘ballast holes’ next to the railway, which then filled with water.
 Some of these were back-filled with ash from steam engine fireboxes.

 For example the 40 acres north of Lock Lane was known as ‘Trent Lake’ until it was filled in by Italian prisoners of war in the 1940s.
-In the 1950s it was still being used to dump waste from Toton Sidings using the remaining railway tracks, which looped around the lake.
+After the war it was still being used to dump industrial waste, including ash from Toton Sidings using the remaining railway tracks, which looped around the lake.
 For many years after the war ‘Big Ballast’ was a scrub wasteland, only used by local children for hunting and for racing bikes and motorbikes.
+At first many of the railway lines remained, buckled by the subsiding waste, some of which was still smoking.
 When Trent Lock Golf Course was developed in the late 1980s the area was landscaped and incorporated in the golf course

 Other ballast holes are now fishing ponds, e.g. at the end of Mikado Road and Roosevelt Avenue.
 Village children were often told a steam locomotive or train had fallen into the pond and was still there, although this was probably a story to stop them playing on the marshy ground, which was railway property.